 - If the police officers do not show up to your hearing, you will generally win by default!
 This happens in a surprisingly high number of DMV hearings stemming from Las Vegas DUI arrests.
 Often the arresting officer forgets to come to the hearing, or is unavailable for some other reason and blows it off.
 If so, the judge will immediately dismiss the DMV case and you will keep your license.

 - DMV hearings are an invaluable opportunity to cross-examine the arresting officers on the record.
-A good Las Vegas DUI lawyer will take full advantage of this, getting the cop to admit mistakes in the investigations, and factors pointing towards the client's sobriety.
+A good Las Vegas DUI lawyer will take full advantage of this, getting the cop to admit mistakes in the investigations, and factors pointing toward the client's sobriety.
 The lawyer may then get a transcript of this testimony, and later use it as leverage in litigating the drunk driving case in court.

 When and how do I get a Nevada DMV hearing?